A question I’ve been asked a lot lately is what size should I make tile grout joints?

 What else should I know about grout?

 Not everyone knows that there are dozens of grout colours to choose from.
 These range from white and ivory, to light and mid-grey, black and brown, and even bright colours too.
-When you select your tiles, you could ask to see grout colours and be sure to get a colour that complements the tile.
+When you select your tiles, I suggest asking to see a grout colour chart so you can select a grout colour to complement your tile.

 If you have more questions about tile grout joints, publish it in the comments section below and we’ll answer it asap!